-Sakura Watch, April 17, 2017 surprise!
+Sakura Watch, April 17, 2017 - surprise!
 Cherry blossoms bloom begins this weekend as we see most of the buds florets emerging from the sakura buds!
-Call it an Easter miracle, a sign of climate change or an answer to wishes of thousands of eager Toronto blossom fans, the bloom date has yet moved up again to see a bloom start as early as later this week!
+Call it an Easter miracle, a sign of climate change or an answer to wishes of thousands of eager Toronto blossom fans, the bloom date has yet moved up again to see a blooming start as early as later this week!

-Near summer like weather this past weekend as accelerated the pace of bud development to the point where all the trees are now in a clear stage 5 of development!
+Near summer-like weather, this past weekend as accelerated the pace of bud development to the point where all the trees are now in a clear stage 5 of development!
 This stage timeframe usually dictates a full bloom could occur within 6-10 days.

 What will bloom first?
 Where should I look?

 My walk this evening saw a few trees with sure signs of being ready to begin showing at least a few cherry blossoms, possibly as early as Wednesday or Thursday of this week (April 19 & 20 respectively).
 As is still the case, the trees located near the sports fields near the High Park Ave and Bloor Street entrance will be among the first to show signs of blooms.